 - Obtain money from your savings

-If you have savings in a bank or building society, HRMC can take the money out to pay your tax.
+If you have savings in a bank or building society, then HRMC can take the money out to pay your tax.
 This is only if you have debts of £1000 and you have savings of over £6,000.

 - Obtain money from your wages